Taksvärkki’s development cooperation programme aims at meaningful youth participation for a sustainable and equitable world

-The objective of ODW Finland’s (Taksvärkki) development cooperation programme is to promote youth rights and the participation of young people in society as well as active citizenship in Finland and the countries involved in the programme.
-During the programme period 2018–2021, ODW Finland will operate in Guatemala, Kenya, Malawi, Nepal, Sierra Leone and Zambia.
-The common objective of all programme partners is to empower young people, promote youth participation in society and defend youth rights.
+The common objective of all programme partners is to empower youth, promote youth participation in society and defend youth rights.
 Direct support to non-governmental organizations in developing countries strengthens the local civil society and increases the space for civil society actors to participate in decision making that affects them.

-The development cooperation programme 2018–2021 describes more specifically the principals and goals of ODW Finland’s activities.
-Programme is funded with both programme support from the Ministry of Foreign Affairs of Finland and with funds from Finnish student´s and school children´s Operation A Day´s work (Taksvärkki) collection.
+The development cooperation programme 2022–2025 describes more specifically the principals and goals of Taksvärkki’s activities.
+Programme is funded by programme support from the Ministry of Foreign Affairs of Finland.

 Child clubs, youth councils and youth groups.
 ODW Finland (Taksvärkki) has 6 development cooperation projects and partner organizations.

 The objective of all of Taksvärkki’s (ODW Finland) program partners is to defend the human rights of young people and to strengthen their social inclusion.
-Young people should be seen as active changemakers in their communities and in their own lives.
-In all of Taksvärkki’s program countries, more than half of the population is made up of children and young people.
-The work of Taksvärkki and its partners focuses on the most vulnerable young people so that their dreams for the future can come true.
-The young people at the heart of the projects, who face the most challenges in their lives, are girls who have dropped out of school, young people living on the streets and schoolchildren in remote villages.
+Youth should be seen as active changemakers in their communities and in their own lives.
+In all of Taksvärkki’s program countries, more than half of the population is made up of children and youth.
+The work of Taksvärkki and its partners focuses on the most vulnerable youth so that their dreams for the future can come true.
+The youth at the heart of the projects, who face the most challenges in their lives, are girls who have dropped out of school, youth living on the streets and schoolchildren in remote villages.

-There is a lot of potential in young people.
-Taksvärkki’s projects train young people on human rights, advocacy, life management skills and livelihoods, while developing the young person’s self-confidence and argumentation skills.
-Central to this is the ability and motivation of young people to demand the realization of human rights.
-As talents and skills accumulate, young people themselves organize events to develop their communities and act as peer educators and role models.
+There is a lot of potential in youth.
+Taksvärkki’s projects train youth on human rights, advocacy, life management skills and livelihoods, while developing the youth’s self-confidence and argumentation skills.
+Central to this is the ability and motivation of youth to demand the realization of human rights.
+As talents and skills accumulate, youth themselves organize events to develop their communities and act as peer educators and role models.